 15 credits in computer science including 5 credits in introductory programming;

-25 credits in mathematics including linear algebra and single variable calculus; and
+25 credits in mathematics including linear algebra and several variable calculus; and

 5 credits in statistics and probability.